bridgetbaksa/ARRuler/README.md

 ![](ARRuler.gif)

-*Note - the preview has debug mode enabled to show where ARKit is detecting a plane (if you were wondering what all of those yellow dots where) :)
+*Note - the preview has debug mode enabled to show where ARKit is detecting a plane (if you were wondering what all of those yellow dots were) :)

 This app is inspired by the projects on The App Brewery's Complete App Development Bootcamp.
 Check out the full course at www.appbrewery.co